Boracay is best known for its beaches, its lively nightlife, and its gorgeous sunsets.

 Ilig-iligan is a secluded beach accessible via boat, motorbike, or bicycle.
 There are inland caves you can explore; the bat caves are reportedly half an hour from the beach.
 While there are no resorts there, it’s quite popular for island hoppers during the Habagat season, as the varied marine life make it perfect for snorkeling and even diving.

 I wish I had an underwater camera, and I wish I had more time to snorkel there.
-However short my island hopping in Boracay was, I enjoyed every single minute of it, thanks in part to Brian who made sure I wasn’t left wanting in terms of information.
-There are gazillions of tour operators in Boracay, but I highly recommend My Boracay Guide if you want a stress-free tour.
+However short my island hopping in Boracay was, I enjoyed every single minute of it.
+Next time I go, I will also book some other Boracay tours to maximize my time there.

 The private, three-hour package for island hopping in Boracay costs P3,000 for 1-6 persons, so it’s best if you go there as a group.
 Indeed, Boracay isn’t so good for solo travelers like me.
 Everything’s expensive.

 How to go to Boracay: